zjr2000/GVL/README.md

 Official implementation for paper [Learning Grounded Vision-Language Representation for Versatile Understanding in Untrimmed Videos](https://arxiv.org/abs/2303.06378)

 ## Introduction
-GVL is grounded video-language representation learning framework for untrimmed videos, which can automatically detects informative events and effectively excavates the alignments between multi-sentence descriptions and corresponding event segments.
+GVL is a grounded video-language representation learning framework for untrimmed videos, which can automatically detect informative events and effectively excavates the alignments between multi-sentence descriptions and corresponding event segments.
 GVL is easily extensible to tasks covering visually-grounded language understanding and generation.
-We achieve state-of-the-art dense video captioning performance on ActivityNet Captions, YouCook2 and YouMakeup, and compet- itive performance on several other language generation and understanding tasks.
+We achieve state-of-the-art dense video captioning performance on ActivityNet Captions, YouCook2, and YouMakeup, and competitive performance on several other language generation and understanding tasks.
 Our method also achieved 1st place in both [MTVG](https://codalab.lisn.upsaclay.fr/competitions/5244) and [MDVC](https://codalab.lisn.upsaclay.fr/competitions/5102) tracks of the Person In Context (PIC) Challenge 2022.

 ![figures/model.png](figures/model.png)